AWOU/Interactive-Brokers-API-Examples/README.md

 ## How to use the API:

-Check the example uses file to see some examples of how you can use the api
+Check the example uses file to see some examples of how you can use the API.

 ## General Notes: